Bond investors on the sidelines ahead of central bank meetings

 Analysts also expect the ECB to deliver hawkish signals by saying there is "more ground to cover" while signalling discomfort with the high inflation numbers and the speed of its quantitative tightening measures might accelerate from July.

-"Wages are likely to rise strongly in Europe, with indexing and other backward-looking wage awards giving a further boost to consumer spending power," said Steven Bell, chief economist EMEA at Columbia Threadneedle.

-"Consequently, the ECB’s job is not done.
-We expect a succession of interest rate hikes through the rest of the year."

-Italy's 10-year yield was down 2.5 bps at 4.138%, while the closely watched spread between Italian and German 10-year yields DE10IT10=RR - a gauge of investor sentiment towards the euro zone's more indebted countries – was at 188 bps.
+Italy's 10-year yield was flat at 4.16%, while the closely watched spread between Italian and German 10-year yields DE10IT10=RR - a gauge of investor sentiment towards the euro zone's more indebted countries – was at 190 bps.

 ((stefano.rebaudo@thomsonreuters.com;))